Law

 Important Reminders

-• Course Registration - the College of Law registers you for your 1L courses.
-You will receive your course list in mid-July
+• Course Registration - The College of Law registers you for your 1L courses.
+If you have not received your schedule, please email the College of Law Registrar (lambetcd@ucmail.uc.edu).

-• Orientation - Mandatory 1L Orientation will take place, tentatively, Monday, August 19 - Friday, August 23.
-You may access the New Student Orientation Intranet Page here
+• Orientation - Mandatory 1L Orientation will take place Monday, August 19 - Friday, August 23.
+You may access Orientation information here.
+If you cannot access the site, please email the Law Admissions Office at lawadmissions@uc.edu.

 • First day of class - Monday, August 26